-The Department of Central, Eastern and Northern European Studies offers students course options in six languages: Danish, German, Polish, Russian, Swedish and Ukrainian.
+The Department of Central, Eastern and Northern European Studies now offers UBC students course options in several languages: Danish, German, Polish, Russian, Swedish, Ukrainian, and Yiddish.
 Come get started, or keep going, with your additional language learning!

 We offer small, welcoming, workshop-style classes.
 Everyone is welcome — from total beginners to people getting in touch with their heritage and ancestors to advanced multilinguals honing their capabilities.